brycewray/hugo-site/content/posts/2022/07/more-tips-using-giscus.md

 >  [Browser support for `dns-prefetch`](https://caniuse.com/#search=dns-prefetch) is slightly different from [`preconnect` support](https://caniuse.com/#search=preconnect), so `dns-prefetch` can serve as a fallback for browsers that don't support `preconnect`.

-Notably --- and weirdly --- Firefox is one browser that **still** doesn't support `preconnect`, and its support for `dns-prefetch` is limited to connections *not* using the secure `https` protocol (which now excludes nearly all URLs one should even consider visiting).
+Notably --- and weirdly --- Firefox is one browser that **still** doesn't support `preconnect`, and its support for `dns-prefetch` is limited to connections *not* using the secure `https` protocol (in other words, almost no URLs one should even consider visiting).
 However, given Firefox's small [market share](https://gs.statcounter.com/browser-market-share), the suggested use of `preconnect` and `dns-prefetch` should help most users, while Firefox will simply ignore these two resource hints.